 stock, we’d be much safer.
 If our stock never went over $1000 (so

-if no element satisfied the predicate), we’d get back a Nothing
+if no element satisfied the predicate), we’d get back a Nothing.
+But

 there was a valid answer in that list, we’d get, say,